hiratehseen/hiratehseen/README.md

-# Hi there 👋, I'm Heeri
+# Hi there 👋, I'm Hira
 ## I am Computer Vision Engineer

 As a passionate machine learning engineer, I specialize in Python and have extensive experience working with popular deep learning frameworks such as TensorFlow and PyTorch.
 With a strong background in computer vision and natural language processing, I strive to develop cutting-edge algorithms that can accurately analyze and interpret complex data.